seanshahkarami/probe-memory-model/README.md

 Technically, I'm probing the combination of hardware + compiler, but this still illustrates that the behavior of a program isn't as simple as just "interleaving the code" between threads in some permuted order.

+## Usage

+Because this is architecture (_and possibly compiler version specific_), you'll want to build and run this on your own.

 ## Probes

 ### mp - Message passing